-Unit 3 : Contemporary Issues in IPR 10 Hours Copyrights - Trademarks - Pa - Bio-Diversity and IPR.
-Copyrights - Trademarks - Patents - Designs - Utility Models - Trade Secrets and Geographical - Indications - Bio-Diversity and IPR.
-Unit 2 : Types of Intellectual Property - An Overview 12 Hours Intellectual Property Rights - Concept - Theories of Intellectual Property Rights - Business Impact - Protection of Intellectual Property - Intellectual Property as an Instrument of Development; Need for Protecting Intellectual Property - Policy Consideration - Intellectual Property Rights as Human Right - Determining Financial Value of Intellectual Property Rights - Negotiating Payments Terms in Intellectual Property Transaction Unit 1 : Introduction to Intellectual Property Rights 14 Hours Course Content Intellectual Property Rights.
+Unit 3 : Contemporary Issues in IPR 10 Hours Copyrights - Trademarks - Pa - Bio-Diversity and IPR. tents - Designs - Utility Models - Trade Secrets and Geographical - Indications Unit 2 : Types of Intellectual Property - An Overview 12 Hours Intellectual Property Rights - Concept - Theories of Intellectual Property Rights - Business Impact - Protection of Intellectual Property - Intellectual Property as an Instrument of Development; Need for Protecting Intellectual Property - Policy Consideration - Intellectual Property Rights as Human Right - Determining Financial Value of Intellectual Property Rights - Negotiating Payments Terms in Intellectual Property Transaction Unit 1 : Introduction to Intellectual Property Rights 14 Hours Course Content Intellectual Property Rights.
 Objectives of the Course 3.
-To enable learners to discuss the contemporary issues in Intellectual Property Rights4.
-To enable learners to discuss the key aspects in commercializing To enable learners to discuss the theories of Intellectual Property Righ To enable learners to discuss the types of Intellectual Property.
+To enable learners to discuss the contemporary Rights4.
+To enable learners to discuss the key as · To enable learners to discuss the theories of In To enable learners to discuss the types of Intel lectual Property.
 Description of the Course The course will give students an insight about significance of IPR Laws.
 The course outlines the topics: Introduction to Intellectual Property Rights, An overview of the types of Intellectual Property, Contemporary Issues in IPR, and Key Aspects in Commercializing Intellectual Property Rights.
 Need of the Course nation.
 With the advent of digitalization, there are high chances of creative ideas being stolen by any third party, without any prior permission.
 The importance of intellectual property protection fluctuates in a different part of the world.
 Almost every country which depends on international trade is taking strong measures to protect their intellectual property rights.
 Strong IPR laws make a huge contribution to both the overall economy of the country and their respective state.
 The need of the course is to provide a good understanding of the Intellectual Property Rights in India.
-In the modern world, intellectual property rights have a significant influence on international trade and indigenous trade of every nation.
-With the advent of digitalization, there are high chances of
+In the modern world, intellectual property influence on international trade and in ndigenous trade of every